What to do in Barbados?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Firstly, it’s important to note that most readers may not be familiar with the location of Barbados.
-I wasn’t sure about its place in the Caribbean until I moved to Guadeloupe.
-Having lived in the Guadeloupe archipelago for almost two years now, after leaving French Polynesia, we decided to explore a place not too far away without spending a fortune.
+First of all, it is worth saying that many readers may not be very familiar with where Barbados is.
+I was not completely sure of its exact place in the Caribbean myself until I moved to Guadeloupe.
+After nearly two years living in the Guadeloupe archipelago, after leaving French Polynesia, we decided to explore somewhere not too far away without spending a fortune.
 Our choice was Barbados.
-Several articles will follow about our visit to this destination, which is still relatively unknown to the French.
-In this initial article, I’ll give you an idea of what you can do in Barbados.
+Several articles will follow about our visit to this destination, which is still relatively unknown among French travelers.
+In this first article, I’ll give you an idea of what you can do in Barbados.

 Keep in mind that we were there for 15 days, while many people only stay for one day.
-One question we were frequently asked during our stay was: what can you do in Barbados in one day?
-And you know what, it’s not an easy question to answer, haha.
-But I’ll attempt to address it at the end of this article.
+One question we were asked several times during our stay was: what can you do in Barbados in one day?
+And you know what?
+It is not an easy question to answer, haha.
+But I’ll try to address it at the end of this article.

 If you’re planning to spend some time there, have a look at our full guide to accommodation in Barbados!

-Although it’s not the purpose of this article (you can click on the link above for our top recommendations for accommodation on the island), you can look up places to stay on the map below!
+Although this is not the main purpose of this article, you can click the link above for our top accommodation recommendations on the island, you can also look up places to stay on the map below!

 Book your accommodation in Barbados